fmalina/revisions-blocl/help/tenancyagreements.md

 It lets the tenant know what’s expected of them, so they can enjoy their tenancy.
 If any future disputes happen landlord can refer the tenant back to the tenancy agreement and vice versa.
-Without one anyone may say they don’t remember agreeing to that.
+Without one anyone may say they don't remember agreeing to that.

 Always read tenancy agreements fully, so you understand what’s written in them